IN THE UK

 Mr Fothergills offer this variety at 2.75p for 500 seeds.

 Another F1 early variety with a particularly sweet flavour, very pleasant texture and appearance.
 RHS AGM in 1993 (reconfirmed in 2013).
-This variety is also good for containers.
+This variety is also good for containers, growing to about 12cm / 5in long.

 PESTS AND DISEASES OF CARROTS